 Mudrooms are Important

 Mudrooms are important when you move to the suburbs with kids.
 This is especially true if you live in the northeast where you will track snow or mud into the house, you will want a mudroom to come into so you can leave your boots and shoes and hang up your coats/jackets.
-In our first home, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
+In our first home in the suburbs, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
 Ideally, you will want a mudroom with cubbies to store coats, jackets and multiple sports equipment.

 As your kids get older, you will find the ever-increasing need for sports equipment storage.
 And you have to take into account the different sports seasons- in the winter, you need space for your daughter’s ice skating bag and your son’s ice hockey bag and in the spring, you need space for baseball and softball bags.
 You will need to plan where to store these sports equipment as you switch it out every season (the basement is great for this or the garage).
 You also want to keep the bags organized so you can easily grab the bags when you need them.
 Mudroom cubbies are great because you can designate a cubby for each person and everyone will know where to put their jackets/coats, shoes and bags.